YanFellippe/YanFellippe/README.md

 ## 🌟 Welcome to My GitHub!

 ### 💻 About Me
-🎓 I'm Yan Fellippe, a Computer Science student.
+<p>🎓 I'm Yan Fellippe, a Computer Science student.</p>
-👨‍💻 Fullstack Developer with 5 years of programming experience.
+<p>👨‍💻 Fullstack Developer with 5 years of programming experience.</p>
-🚀 Passionate about solving problems and building innovative tech solutions.
+<p>🚀 Passionate about solving problems and building innovative tech solutions.</p>
-🤝 Open to collaboration on exciting and impactful projects.
+<p>🤝 Open to collaboration on exciting and impactful projects.</p>

 ## 🌐 Connect with Me